Legislative Recap of the 111th General Assembly

 Starting the Process

-To begin a consulting project with CNM, your first step is to contact our consulting team using this link or by emailing email@example.com.
+To begin a consulting project with CNM, your first step is to contact our consulting team by emailing email@example.com.
 After contacting CNM, our Consulting Coordinator Kyla Phillips will reach out to you to set up a discovery call.
 This call will cover your organization’s needs, determine the project scale, and allow our consulting team to make recommendations.
 We encourage you to visit this page to familiarize yourself with our expert consultants and provide input to our consulting team about your preferred consultant.
 The consulting team will then utilize the information they have gathered to match you with a consultant based on your preference, consultant skill set, area of need and consultant familiarity, consultant facilitation style, and availability.

 Next, the client and consultant are connected over email and will set up a meeting to discuss project scope including the details, timeline, and deliverables.
 The consultant will relay this information to CNM where our consulting team will create a proposal with an estimated cost for you to review and approve.
 This is where you can tweak the scope and timeline to best fit your needs.
 Following your approval of the proposal, CNM will prepare a formal contract for you to sign via DocuSign.